jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

 the home page of my blog, only one application will work.
 I need to refactor the entire site to account for this.
 All of that to say this, you are best clicking on a single article so you can see the pages in action.

-On the AngularJS [homepage](https://angularjs.org/) you see the claim that Angular is "HTML Enhanced for Web Apps!".
+On the AngularJS [homepage](https://angularjs.org/) you see the claim that Angular is "HTML Enhanced for Web Apps!"
 What does this actually mean though?
-For me it means directives, which allow us to extend HTML and create new HTML markup.
+For me, it means directives, which allow us to extend HTML and create new HTML markup.
 Let us pretend and call it our own HTML 6.

 ![AngularJS HomePage](htmlEnhanced.png)

 HTML, when initially created, was a subset of SGML, which is popular in the print industry.
 HTML, especially in the early days, kept a lot of the print mentality.
-However, with Web 2.0 applications, it became obvious that HTML was moving way beyond it's print background and becoming an application platform itself.
+However, during the period when Web 2.0 applications emerged, it became obvious that HTML was moving way beyond it's print background and becoming an application platform itself.

 Given it's print background and laborious standards process that defines the HTML specification, HTML is relatively fixed platform.
 Your chances of getting a new tag into the standard for use in your application in the next ten years are pretty close to zero.
 However, Google starts earning the superheroic name it gave AngularJS by solving this problem with directives.
+To my knowledge, they are the only JavaScript framework that enables you to do this so far.

 While we have seen directives previously, they have been attributes that allow us to markup existing HTML elements with bits and pieces of Angular functionality.
 Examples of this have been ``ng-show`` or ``ng-repeat``.
 For this post, we are